loveleif/backaboulder/content/en/opening-hours.md

 {{< opening-table >}}

-Deviating opening hours may occur on and around public holidays.
+Deviating opening hours may occur on and around public holidays and during June-August.